Ten places to find your old £1 coins

 Ten places to find your old £1 coins before shops refuse them

-The round £1 coin will soon lose its status as legal tender.
-In practice, shops can refuse to accept these coins from 16 October.
+The round £1 coin will soon be gone, losing its status as legal tender.
+In practice, shops will start to refuse to accept these coins from 16 October.

 They have been used alongside the new 12-sided £1 coin since March - a period called co-circulation.